English | عربي

 The slider and the input box next to it control the text size.

 The app allows exporting SVG file that can be further modified in any vector graphics application.
-Pressing export button will download the SVG.
+Pressing button will download the SVG.

 The application works also offline, and supports mobile browsers and small screens.
 It is also possible to add the application to the home screen for quick access without opining the browser.